lozzd/octopus-energy-rates-card/README.md

 - `cheapest`: Used to highlight the cheapest positive rate when `cheapest: true`
 - `cheapestNegative`: Used to highlight the cheapest negative rate when `cheapest: true`

-For export rates (`exportrates: true`), the color scheme is slightly different:
+For export rates (`exportrates: true`), the colour scheme is slightly different:

 - `lowest` (red): Used for the lowest export rates
 - `low` (orange): Used for medium export rates
 - `medium` (green): Used for the highest export rates

 ## Screenshots